musesum/DeepMuse/README.md

 In visionOS, touching thumb and index finger tips will draw in Passthrough mode, but not in Immersive mode.
 Instead, you have to touch thumb and middle finger.

 With the Cubemap's canvas, drawing by pinching on thumb and finger should paint on where you expect it to.
 That would be where you see your pinch overlapping the canvas.
 It doesn't.
-So, with feels random.
-It merely requires some math around sight lines and suck.
+So, it feels random.
+Fix needs to project a sight line.

 ##### 2D canvas doesn't work -- only with Cubemap.